Beverly Hills Cop III: Plot

-Seven years after the events from the second film Detroit Police Department detective Axel Foley plans to arrest a car-theft ring at a chop shop.
+Seven years after the events from the second film, Detroit Police Department detective Axel Foley plans to arrest a car-theft ring at a chop shop.
 Unbeknownst to his superior, Inspector G. Douglas Todd, Axel cancels his SWAT backup; planning to use only his team for the raid.

 Meanwhile, a group of four men arrive at the chop shop to pick up a stolen box truck; the leader of the group confirms that the truck still has its cargo—crates apparently belonging to the U.S. government—then has his men execute the car thieves.
 The group prepares to leave when Axel and his team launch their raid, but are outgunned.
 Todd, arriving moments later, is killed by the group's leader.
-When the group flees in the box truck, Axel gives chase, but is intercepted by Secret Service Agent Steve Fulbright.
+When the group flees in the box truck, Axel gives chase but is intercepted by Secret Service Agent Steve Fulbright.
 He informs Axel that the killer must remain on the loose because the federal government is pursuing a larger scheme in which he is involved.

-After Todd's funeral, Axel learns that several clues left behind by the killers point to Wonder World; a theme park in Beverly Hills, California, owned by "Uncle Dave" Thornton.
-Axel arrives in Beverly Hills and reunites with his friend Billy Rosewood, now promoted to "Deputy Director of Operations for Joint Systems Interdepartmental Operational Command" (DDO-JSIOC); and meets Jon Flint, Billy's new partner after John Taggart's retirement.
-Flint calls his friend Ellis DeWald, head of Wonder World's park security, to let him know that Axel is coming to the park for his investigation.
+After Todd's funeral, Axel learns that several clues left behind by the killers point to WonderWorld; a theme park in Beverly Hills, California, owned by "Uncle Dave" Thornton.
+Axel arrives in Beverly Hills and reunites with his friend Billy Rosewood, now promoted to "Deputy Director of Operations for Joint Systems Interdepartmental Operational Command" (DDO-JSIOC) and meets Jon Flint, Billy's new partner after John Taggart's retirement.
+Flint calls his friend Ellis DeWald, head of WonderWorld's park security, to let him know that Axel is coming to the park for his investigation.

 Axel befriends park employee Janice Perkins while touring the park's behind-the-scenes facilities.
-He is observed by security, then shot at, and attacked hand-to-hand.
+He is observed by security, then shot at and attacked hand-to-hand.
 Axel retreats to the surface, where he cuts in line to enter the Spider Ferris wheel ride.
 Axel rescues two children from the Spider after the guards accidentally jam the ride and is brought to park manager Orrin Sanderson.
-When DeWald is called in to contest Axel's claim that he was attacked by the security guards without prior challenge, Axel recognizes DeWald as Todd's killer, but Rosewood and Flint refuse to believe him because of DeWald's impeccable public reputation.
+When DeWald is called in to contest Axel's claim that he was attacked by the security guards without prior challenge, Axel recognizes DeWald as Todd's killer but Rosewood and Flint refuse to believe him because of DeWald's impeccable public reputation.